itmo153277/vpnes/README.md

 # make install
 ```

-For more detailed information about compiling the sources see [INSTALL](./INSTALL) and `./configure --help`
+For more detailed information about compiling the sources see [INSTALL](./INSTALL) and `./configure --help`.

 ### Microsoft Visual Studio 14.0 (Visual Studio 2015)

+Before compiling make sure that you have installed SDL2 and SDL2_gfx.
+SDL2 directories should be added to your user macros as follows:

+* `SDLIncludes` &mdash; path to SDL includes for SDL2 and SDL2_gfx

+* `SDLLib` &mdash; path to SDL *.lib and *.dll

+* `SDLDeps` &mdash; SDL lib files SDL2.lib, SDL2main.lib and SDL2_gfx.lib

 Open vpnes_msvc.sln and build the solution in Release configuration.
 The output file will be in ./Release.